UCL/research-computing-with-cpp/05OpenMP/sec05SchedulingLoadBalancing.md

 ### Load balancing

 Consider our earlier example of a for loop.
-10000000 iterations split on 4 cores
+10,000,000 iterations split on 4 cores

 Two obvious strategies:

 * Split in 4 chunks:
-    - 2500000 iterations for each core
+    - 2,500,000 iterations for each core
     - Minimal overhead for managing threads
-    - Probably a good solution if the cost is independent of `i`
+    - Probably a good solution if the cost is independent of thread
-    - But what if the cost depended on `i`
+    - But what if the cost depended on the thread.
     - One tread might be slower than the rest
 * Give each thread one iteration at a time
     - No idling thread